smashapps.net redirect removal instructions

 Smashapps.net is the address of a fake search engine.
-As a rule, such search engines are promoted by various browser hijackers.
-Research shows that one of the apps that promote smashapps.net is called Suls APP.
-Typically, browser hijackers promote fake search engines by making certain changes in browser's settings.
-Apps of this type are categorized as potentially unwanted applications (PUA) because users tend to download and install them unknowingly (inadvertently).
-Additionally, browser hijackers often are designed not only to promote fake search engines but also to gather information related to user's browsing habits.
+Generally, these search engines are promoted by various browser hijackers.
+Research shows that one of the apps that promotes smashapps.net is called Suls APP.
+Typically, browser hijackers promote fake search engines by making certain changes to browser settings.
+Apps of this type are categorized as potentially unwanted applications (PUA), since users tend to download and install them inadvertently.
+As well as promoting fake search engines, browser hijackers often gather information relating to users' browsing habits.

-Most browser hijackers promote fake search engines by modifying settings such as address of a default search engine, homepage and new tab.
-In this case Suls APP (or some other app of this type) sets them to smashapps.net and prevents users from removing this address as long as it is installed.
-It means that users have to visit smashapps.net every time they open a hijacker browser, new tab and enter search queries into its URL bar.
-This fake search engine does not generate any individual, unique results.
-When used, smashapps.net displays results generated by Yahoo, it redirects users to search.yahoo.com.
-To stop browsers from opening smashapps.net users have to uninstall Suls APP or any other installer browser hijacker which is designed to promote it.
-Another reason to uninstall any installed PUA of this type is that it can be designed to collect browsing data.
+Most browser hijackers promote fake search engines by modifying settings such as the address of the default search engine, homepage, and new tab.
+In this case, Suls APP (or other apps of this type) assigns them to smashapps.net and prevents removal of this address as long the app is installed.
+Therefore, users are forced to visit smashapps.net when they open a hijacker browser, new tab, or enter search queries into the URL bar.
+This fake search engine does not generate unique results.
+When used, smashapps.net simply displays results generated by Yahoo (it redirects to search.yahoo.com).
+To stop browsers from opening smashapps.net, Suls APP, and other installed browser hijackers that promote it, must be removed.
+PUAs should be removed, since the often collect browsing data.
 For example, IP addresses, geolocations, addresses of opened/visited pages, entered search queries, and so on.
-Although, there are browser hijacker that can record personal, confidential information as well.
-Moreover, developers could sell collected data to third parties who misuse it to generate revenue too.
-It is possible that gathered information may fall into hands/be sold to some cyber criminals.
-Installed browser hijacker can be the reason behind problems like identity theft, issues related to online privacy, browsing safety, and/or other problems.
-It i strongly recommended to uninstall any installed browser hijacker as soon as possible and never download, install it in the future.
-Note, Suls APP (or other app that is designed to promote smashapps.net) can be designed to promote other addresses (such as biosc.xyz and smashappsearch.com) as well.
+Some browser hijackers can record personal, confidential information as well.
+Furthermore, developers sell the data to third parties who misuse it to generate revenue.
+The information might be shared with or sold to cyber criminals.
+Installed browser hijackers can be the reason behind problems such as identity theft, issues relating to online privacy, browsing safety, and so on.
+Therefore, uninstall all browser hijackers immediately and avoid them in future.
+Note, Suls APP (and other apps that promote smashapps.net) can also be designed to promote other rogue addresses (such as biosc.xyz and smashappsearch.com).

 |Name||smashapps.net browser hijacker|